Future

 New Crits provides one-on-one studio visits, portfolio reviews, and mentorship with some of the world’s most visionary artists.
 Their online platform is accessible to all artists at every level of their career, creating an inclusive critique experience outside the traditional arts education system.
 Their mission is to democratize access to arts education and grow a healthier arts education ecosystem worldwide.

-Image courtesy of Related Tactics.
+Image courtesy of Related Tactics

 Related Tactics is an artistic collaboration between artists and cultural workers Michele Carlson, Weston Teruya, and Nathan Watson.
 Their projects are made at the intersection of race and culture, exploring the connections between art, movements for social justice, and the public through trans-disciplinary exchanges, collective making, and dialogue.